Healthier Catering Commitment

 Healthier Catering Commitment Award

-Restaurants, takeaways, sandwich bars and other caterers that offer healthier food options can now apply for a Healthier Catering Commitment (HCC) Award.
+Restaurants, takeaways, sandwich bars and other caterers that offer healthier food options can now apply for The Healthier Catering Commitment (HCC) Award.
+The scheme is run by the council in partnership with the Association of London Environmental Health Managers (ALEHM).
+The majority of London boroughs are taking part.

 The Healthier Catering scheme publicly recognises caterers who are seen to be: